 I can’t emphasise how huge the stone and brick structure is.
 There are close to 600 individual rooms of various sizes – that’s counting the underground storage cells that merchants could access from their sleeping quarters by stepladder if they wanted to check on their goods during the night.

 In 1988, after a period of abandonment, a number of these rooms were turned into basic guest accommodation and travellers once again started treading the stone paths of one of Azerbaijan’s oldest accommodations.

-After a couple of rough nights in Quba and a long bus journey from Baku, we were ready to relax in Sheki.
-The rooms at Karvansaray Hotel are certainly not luxurious, but the atmosphere more than makes up for it.
+After a couple of rough nights in Quba and a long bus journey from Baku, we arrived in Sheki ready to relax.
+The rooms at the Karvansaray Hotel (now officially called Yukari Karavansarai Hotel) are certainly not luxurious, but the atmosphere more than makes up for it.